rootkit7/nsrun/README.md

 **Warning:** This program needs elevated permissions to do it's job.
-It also allows to join network namespaces of other processes running as root and **also escape them again**!
+It also allows to join network namespaces of other processes running as root and **maybe escape them again**!
 It's not a tool to make your processes "secure"!

 Make sure to understand the implications.